codeccoop/posts-bridge/README.md

 ```

 Then you can set your `contact_name` custom field's foreign key as `contact[1]` and the
-finger will set `Bob` as its value.
+mapper will set `Bob` as its value.

 ## Custom Blocks